US STOCKS-Nasdaq surges as tech stocks roar back

 March 9 (Reuters) - U.S. stocks rallied on Tuesday, with the Nasdaq gaining about 4% to recoup heavy losses from the previous session as U.S. bond yields retreated and investors scooped up battered technology stocks.

-Tesla Inc jumped the most in almost a year, while Amazon.com Inc and Microsoft Corp posted the biggest single-day gains in several weeks.
+Tesla Inc TSLA.O jumped the most in almost a year, while Amazon.com Inc AMZN.O and Microsoft Corp MSFT.O posted the biggest single-day gains in five weeks.
 The tech stars suffered sharp losses in recent weeks as rising yields raised concerns over their high valuations.

+The Nasdaq posted its biggest single-day rise since Nov.
+4. The Dow set a record intraday high but pulled back from earlier gains at the close.

 News that a $1.9 trillion coronavirus relief package was nearing final approval sparked a spike in yields on Monday, pushing the tech-heavy Nasdaq to end more than 10% below its Feb.
 12 closing high, confirming a correction for the index.